Switzerland is stunning — mountains, lakes, chocolate, cheese — the whole dream.

 Seriously — don’t waste your money on bottled water.

-Swiss tap water is crisp, clean, and straight from the Alps in many places.
-Y
+In many places, Swiss tap water is crisp, clean, and straight from the Alps.

-If there’s no sign saying otherwise, it’s drinkable.
+If there’s no sign to the contrary, it’s drinkable.

 The Swiss Take Quiet Seriously